-Council has submitted an application to IPART to lift the rate cap back to the assumed 2.5% increase to be retained in the rate base by the 29th of April 2022.
+Council submitted an application to IPART to lift the rate cap back to the assumed 2.5% increase to be retained in the rate base by the 29th of April 2022.
+On the 20th June 2022 IPART announced the approval of Council's application.
 The additional forecasted income will be used to fund community services as exhibited in the 2021-2022 range of IP&R documents as well as assist in closing the financial sustainability gap driven by the implications of the COVID-19 pandemic on Council's financial position.
+As a result of the approved application, Council will implement a rate cap factor of 2.5% in the LTFP and alongside the Statement of Revenue Policy.